wymeditor/wymeditor/docs/wymeditor_development/making_releases.rst

 #.
 Publish a new release from the master branch with:

-   * The version string as the tag that will be created
+   * The version string, with ``v`` prepended, as the tag that will be created and the title.
    * The change–log for this release (not the entire contents of the change–log file) as the description
    * The WYMeditor build, ``wymeditor-<version>.tag.gz``, as an attached binary